 Students enrolled in grades one through twelve may be assigned to the Opportunity Education environment for all or part of the school day.
 For identification and referral purposes, students may already exhibit attendance or behavior problems or they may be at risk of exhibiting behavior problems, such as irregular attendance, insubordination, and/or disorderly conduct while attending school.
 The intent of the identification and referral process is to provide assistance that will help students succeed in traditional classes or enable them to return to traditional classes as soon as possible.

-Although the Educational Options, Student Support, and American Indian Education Office does not have specific reports on the efficacy of opportunity education programs; it has prepared a research paper and compendium of resources entitled Zero Dropouts for California.
+Although the California Department of Education does not have specific reports on the efficacy of opportunity education programs, a research paper and compendium of resources entitled Zero Dropouts for California is available.
 This paper contains information regarding the dropout crisis; recommendations for the State, counties, districts, and the California Department of Education; and an extensive bibliography of resources.